 In other words, the underlying fault of the tragic story I’m writing about in my secluded author’s corner is another kind of self-destructive cancer.
 And though it would take a great deal of courage and considerable, ongoing effort, for some, it’s curable.

-True, grieving over a sentimental boy-meets-girl story is less challenging than facing up to our deepest fears first hand.
-We’re ready to weep for fictional characters when what we’re really crying about is our own inevitable demise.
+True, grieving over a sentimental boy-meets-girl story is less challenging than facing up to our deepest faults and fears first hand.
+We are ready to weep for fictional characters when what we’re really crying about is our own inevitable demise.
 The problem with projection, however, is that shedding tears doesn’t change the facts.